-The Lower Columbia College Nursing Program is approved by the Washington State Nursing Care Quality Assurance Commission and accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The Lower Columbia College Nursing Program (Registered Nurse - Associate in Nursing DTA/MRP) is approved by the Washington State Nursing Care Quality Assurance Commission.

 We are here to help you reach your educational goals.
 Don't hesitate to contact us if you need help!
 Our contact information is at the bottom of every page.
 Or see the full list of all nursing faculty and staff.

 Health & Science Building, 2nd floor